Decay of transmon qubit in a broadband one-dimensional cavity: The coupling between transmon and continuum modes. Density of states

 \subsection{Strong coupling}

 If we switch off the interaction between the second level of transmon $|e\rangle$ and the ground state $|g\rangle$ ($V_1=0$) we obtain from (\ref{43}), (\ref{44}):

-The equations (\ref{72}), (\ref{73}) describe the decay of third level $|f\rangle$ to the second level $|e\rangle$ which in this case is stable.
+The equations (\ref{72}), (\ref{73}) describe the frequency shift and the width of the third level $|f\rangle$, assuming the second level $|e\rangle$ were stable.
 In fact, this decay is equivalent to the decay of a two-level system.

-If the second level $|e\rangle$ interacts with the ground state $|g\rangle$, ($V_1\neq 0$), then we use the equations (\ref{58}), (\ref{59}).
+If the second level $|e\rangle$ interacts with the ground state $|g\rangle$, ($V_1\neq 0$), then we use the equations (\ref{58}), (\ref{59}) to obtain:

 where